 If two molecules interact via a hydrogen atom, then so-called hydrogen bridges occur.
 Strong forces of attraction are formed between the positively charged hydrogen atom, and a free electron pair of a nitrogen, oxygen, or fluorine atom.
 Hydrogen bridges are only formed with the most electronegative elements (N, O, and F).
 At this, there is a donator and an acceptor.

 In case of the donor, the hydrogen atom is bonded to a highly electronegative partner, whereby the hydrogen atom becomes the positive pole (positive partial charge) and the binding partner becomes the negative pole.
 The acceptors are generally covalently bonded nitrogen, oxygen or fluorine atoms, which possess a negative partial charge.

 The relevance of the hydrogen bridges in the biochemistry:

-- DNA: Base pairing, amalgamation of the DNA strands
+- DNA: Base pairing, an amalgamation of the DNA strands

 - RNA: tRNA (formation of intramolecular hydrogen bridges)